Who are we?

 ProPups was then set up in 2016 and we have built a great reputation and don't do ANY advertisement as most of our clientele comes from recommendations from our lovely customers!
 We really should but marketing and IT are just not my thing!
 Now, I absolutely love sharing my experience with clients, helping them to navigate puppyhood and adolescence as smoothly as possible.
 I also love actually doing the training myself (dog training is predominately teaching people how to train dogs).
 Therefore I offer residential training to help fast track training and assist partnerships in reaching their potential.
 They say the proof is in the pudding and I love getting the chance to put in some really solid foundations with dogs as they live with me and my ever-growing pack!

 I also foster- sometimes with Barneys Small breed rescue and sometimes I take owner relinquishments directly.
-The dogs I take in are almost always on their last chance due to biting people but we have a good success rate, although unfortunately I have had to had one dog put down as he was not safe to rehome (mostly due to really bad breeding).
+The dogs I take in are almost always on their last chance due to biting people but we have a good success rate.
+I have to date fostered 24 dogs and currently have a foster French bulldog (that I can't see going anywhere soon!)

-I currently share my life with two Labradors, a Standard Poodle, Wire Fox Terrier, Border Terrier x Jack Russell, and two Chihuahuas- half of whom are rescues.
+I currently share my life with a Labrador, a Standard Poodle, Wire Fox Terrier, Pomeranian, Dalmatian, Bloodhound and a blind a deaf lurcher.
 There is always a foster or two in the mix because I strongly feel that people such as myself should be there to help the dogs that really need an experienced hand to give them another chance.
 Below are some of the dogs I have fostered over the past couple of years.

 Archie was taken to the vets to be euthanised by his owner that had been badly bitten when she went to removed a stick from his mouth.
 The vet thankfully refused and he came to me for training.
 He learnt to drop/ leave it in one session and is the happiest, most loving little dog you will ever meet.
 He won 'friendliest dog' at a fun dog show during his stay with me and I nearly didn't let him go, but he was offered a fantastic home in Cornwall with a close friend and animal physiotherapist.